-Every year, many people from all across Washington seek to either purchase or make a sale of estate, family, retirement, vacation, or investment properties in the Seattle area and all across the State of Washington but do not understand the ins and outs of residential real estate purchase agreement.
-Depending on the situation, these real estate transactions can be very complex and difficult for a real estate owner to navigate on his or her own.
+Every year, many people from all across Washington seek to either purchase or make a sale of estate, family, retirement, vacation, or investment properties in the Seattle area and all across the State of Washington but do not understand the ins and outs of a residential purchase agreement.
+Depending on the situation, these transactions can be very complex and difficult for an owner to navigate on his or her own.

-Hiring a real estate agent is one option, but a real estate agent may not necessarily have a thorough understanding of the laws relating to real property, proper training to comprehend the legalese often found in real estate documents, or the experience in real estate to best represent you.
+Hiring a real estate agent is one option, but an agent may not necessarily have a thorough understanding of the laws relating to real property purchase, proper training to comprehend the legalese often found in real estate documents, or the experience in real estate to best represent you as the owner.

 Whether you're looking at drafting an agreement to purchase or sell real property, or simply need someone to review a purchase and sale agreement, hiring an attorney to guide you through the process can be a much more thorough, and less expensive, route to take.
 In a typical home sale, if both the buyer and seller are represented by an agent, the combined cost of using those agents could be 6% of the sale price of the home.